How Do I Find An ADHD Therapist Near Me?

 Attention-deficit/hyperactivity disorder, also known as ADHD, is a common form of neurodivergence that’s estimated to affect around 3.5% of the US population.
 It’s often diagnosed in childhood and usually continues into adulthood.
 Although there is no “cure” for the condition, many people with ADHD engage in therapy to learn how to manage symptoms effectively.

-If you have ADHD, therapy can teach you useful skills to help you cope with symptoms in a healthy way so you can find success in school, work, relationships, and other areas of life.
-Below, we’ll give an overview of key symptoms of attention-deficit/hyperactivity disorder, examine how therapy can help those with ADHD, outline what to look for in an ADHD therapist, and discuss how to find such a provider near you.
+If you have ADHD, therapy can teach you skills to help you cope with ADHD symptoms in a healthy way so you can find success in school, work, relationships, and other areas of life.
+Below, we’ll give an overview of the key symptoms of attention-deficit/hyperactivity disorder, examine how therapy can help those with ADHD, outline what to look for in an ADHD therapist, and discuss how to find an ADHD therapist near you.

 A woman in a dress sits on a couch in an office and talks to the female therapist sitting across from her.